abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 ## Schema versus resources versus services

 A schema is a data model.
-Redfish uses the JSON format to define each schema.
+Redfish uses both the json-schema and OData CSDL formats to publish each schema.
 The model defines the relationship between objects in the system, and defines which objects can contain or be contained by other objects.
 Think of the schema as the data definitions.

 A resource is an actual object or component.
 In the terminology of RESTful APIs, a URI or URL is a pointer (or end point) that represents the resource.
 Think of the resource as an object in a system, whose values and rules for each of its properties are  contained in a specific Redfish JSON payload.